 The Trend: Kalamazoo County lost nearly 1,400 jobs from Q4 2020 to Q1 2021.
-Between June and July, the unemployment rate, labor force participation rate, and employment-to-population ratio all fell slightly.
-This is likely a sign that unemployed individuals are leaving the labor force.
-Job postings were higher in July than in June, with retail sales associate as the most in-demand job.
+Between July and August, the unemployment rate and labor force participation rate fell, while the employment-to-population ratio increased slightly.
+This is likely a sign that unemployed individuals are either finding work or leaving the labor force.
+Job postings were higher in August than in July, with retail sales associate as the most in-demand job.